ricardohuapaya/UCR-Salaries-/README.md

 ![Graph4](https://github.com/ricardohuapaya/UCR-Salaries-/blob/master/images/Figure%202020-10-09%20215917%20(3).png)

 If we now focus only on the professors from Universidad de Costa Rica we can now see, in graph 5, that the concentration of salaries is under 3 million colones.
-Nonetheless, the type of professor called "CATEDRADICO", which can be interpreted as a professor that can hold the chair of a course, has a fairly symmetrical distribution with 50% of the salaries in between 3-5 million colones.
+Nonetheless, the type of professor called "CATEDRATICO", which can be interpreted as a professor that can hold the chair of a course, has a fairly symmetrical distribution with 50% of the salaries in between 3-5 million colones.

 ![Graph5](https://github.com/ricardohuapaya/UCR-Salaries-/blob/master/images/Figure%202020-10-09%20215917%20(4).png)